 Tension 8: VALIDITY

 Ultimately, perceptions relating to the ineffective pursuit of dual missions (Katre and Salipante, 2012), coupled with an over-reliance upon inexpert social capital, results in stakeholders questioning the validity of SEs (Liu, Eng and Takeda, 2015; Villieneuve-Smith and Temple, 2015).
 This can have a compounding effect upon their ability to secure further support and their attractiveness to investors.
 Liu et al., (2015) and Liu, Takeda and Ko (2014) state that SEs require novel and more effective approaches to marketing themselves and their offerings in order to promote their social mission alongside the pragmatic necessity of their commercial activities.
 This is an important consideration since any SEs that can achieve this may well find themselves in possession of a ‘socially validating advantage’ that other enterprises may find impossible to replicate.
 For example, Livity market research agency create employment for young people from all backgrounds and all walks of life.
 They add the cost of their social worker and careers officer for the disadvantaged young people onto their invoices for clients.
 In return, the client can access the creative thinking of lots of young people for marketing campaigns and design.
-They are the only marketing agency that have a full time social worker or a careers officer and work with young people on social marketing campaigns such as teenage pregnancy and sexual health:
+They are the only marketing agency that have a full time social worker or a careers officer and work with young people on social marketing campaigns such as teenage pregnancy and sexual health.
+In fact, Livity add 5% costs to their client invoices, which is clearly shown on the invoice as mentor costs (The Sunday Times, 2013).

-“For our social impact we aim for five per cent of the cost of all staff time to be put on one side to mentor or help run young people’s projects...These costs are added to our invoice and our clients.”
-(Livity)

 The perception of the validity of SEs is influenced by several factors.
 The social-situatedness of the organization and its utilisation of social capital, often for the benefit of that social capital, would seem to be the key issues.
 The perception of the authenticity of SEs’ social mission would be validated by witnessing the social good that the organization does.
 However, this is perhaps most likely to be observed only by those that are geo-socially situated within the same environs as the organization itself.
 While the organization’s mission may be known among a wider audience, they may be unable to personally validate the efficacy of that organization’s endeavours.
 This highlights the importance of establishing credible means of measuring and reporting social value (Bagnoli and Megali, 2011; Grieco, Michelini and Lasevoli, 2015; Hall, Millo and Barman, 2015; Mook et al., 2015).
 This, as has been shown, may be achieved by measuring financial proxies, but these do not appear to reflect the totality of social good that SEs may be capable of delivering.
 In order for SEs to be perceived as socially-beneficial organizations among society at large, including among potential commercial and philanthropic investors, then they must be capable of reporting their social value in meaningful ways.
 This however, remains a dialectic challenge for social enterprises and researchers alike.

 [INSERT TABLE 1 HERE]